SpotHero

-SpotHero is a digital parking marketplace that connects drivers looking to reserve and pay for parking spaces with parking lots, parking garages and valet services.
-The company, which operates a mobile app and website as well as a parking developer platform, is available in over 300 cities in the United States and Canada.
+SpotHero is an American company which operates an online marketplace for drivers looking to reserve and pay for parking spaces with parking lots, parking garages and valet services.
+The marketplace is available in over 300 cities in the United States and Canada.
 The company is based in Chicago, Illinois.
+The platform is available via apps and the company's website.

+In February 2026 it was announced that SpotHero would be acquired by Uber, with the closing expected to take place later in the year.

 History

 Early beginnings

 SpotHero was founded by Mark Lawrence and Jeremy Smith in Chicago in 2011, with co-founder Larry Kiss joining the company soon after.
 The company started out as a peer-to-peer parking marketplace, where people could rent out their own private parking spots, before expanding the platform to partner with parking companies and garages.

 In December 2012, SpotHero raised $2.5 million in venture capital funds from Battery Ventures (lead), 500 Startups, Bullet Time, e.Ventures, OCA Ventures, New World Ventures, Lightbank, and Draper Associates; at the time, it only served Milwaukee and Chicago.
 In June 2014, SpotHero raised an additional $4.5 million in funding and announced new board of directors members, including LinkedIn's Mike Gamson, Match.com's Sam Yagan, and venture capitalist Sam Guren.
 The company raised $20 million in Series B funding in 2015, and an additional $30 million in a Series C round in July 2017.
 In September 2018, the company raised an additional $10 million, bringing its total raised since launching to $68 million.
 In August 2019 SpotHero announced $50 million in Series D funding led by Macquarie Capital, bringing the company's total funding to date to $118 million.